 3. Quizlet

 Quizlet is one of the best free study aids out there.
 At the most basic level, Quizlet users are able to create digital flashcards; however, it is capable of much more than that.
 The app tracks users’ study habits, allows users to play games with the cards, and can even “read” the cards out loud with text-to-speech features!
 Plus, users are able to share their flashcard sets on Quizlet, which means users are able to work from pre-existing sets instead of starting from scratch.
+Recently, the app became even more powerful with AI study features like Q-Chat, an interactive AI tutor, and Magic Notes, which instantly transforms your study outlines into flashcards and practice tests.
 Although many features of Quizlet are free, users can purchase a monthly subscription which removes ads and allows offline studying, among other things.

 Installs: 10 million +